 When you plan ahead for your commercial construction project, FoxArneson can take the time to get several prices on material and weigh out timeline and costs.
 With the market today, steel lead times especially have been stretched the max.
 It is important to start planning early so steel shop drawings can be approved, fabricated, and installed on time.
 You can also cut down construction time by using precast, which is molded offsite and then transported to the jobsite for installation.

 The delivery method can determine the bid process and duration of the project.
 A common misconception with going the hard bid route, is that you are getting the best deal and value.
 The stringed out process of having to go through the design, then bid, then build phase requires more effort from you as an owner.
-Plus, when you hold separate contracts with the Designer and general contractor, you lose collaboration.
+Plus, when you hold separate contracts with the architect and general contractor, you lose collaboration.
 This results in spending more time and money on change orders and RFIs.

 When going the design-build route you can have your vision, schedule, and budget work together efficiently.
 FoxArneson is still able to gather competitive bids from subcontractors and the team will understand the design and plan from a deeper level.
 Tasks like design, bidding, and construction can overlap, allowing for the construction process to speed up.